-The Royal Academy of Engineering is pleased to announce that four of the its most prestigious awards and medals are now open for entries until Monday 13 November.
+Some of the Royal Academy of Engineering’s most prestigious awards and medals are now open for nominations until Wednesday 13 February.

-Recognising and rewarding the very best of engineering talent, the Academy’s programme of awards and medals celebrates the contribution engineering makes to the nation’s wealth, health and wellbeing.
+Recognising and rewarding the very best of engineering talent, the Academy’s awards and medals celebrate the contribution engineering makes to the nation’s wealth, health and wellbeing.

-The 2018 awards and medals currently open for nomination are:
+The 2019 awards and medals currently open for nominations are:

-From world-leading health technologies to super-fast fibre optic networks, the Colin Campbell Mitchell Award recognises engineers who have made the greatest contribution to the advancement of any field in the industry over the prior four years.
+From world-leading health technologies to super-fast fibre optic networks, the Colin Campbell Mitchell Award recognises engineers who have made the greatest contribution to the advancement of any field in the profession over the prior four years.
 Open to both individuals and teams based in the UK, the award commemorates the life and work of one of Scotland's most accomplished marine engineers and includes a cash prize of £3,000 for an individual or up to £6,000 for a team.
-Previous winners include Professor Sriram Subramanian and the team behind Ultrahaptics, a new company developing invisible control systems constructed from ultrasound.
+Previous winners include a team of engineers from the University of Nottingham and Teledyne e2v for developing MicroHammer, a revolutionary process for extracting copper from its ore using microwave technology, as well as Professor Sriram Subramanian and the team behind Ultrahaptics, a new company developing invisible control systems constructed from ultrasound.

-The submission deadline for all four awards is Monday 13 November and all nominations must be made through the Royal Academy of Engineering’s online system.
+The submission deadline for all of these awards is Wednesday 13 February and all nominations must be made through the Royal Academy of Engineering’s online portal.

 Notes for Editors

-- Make the UK the leading nation for engineering innovation
+Make the UK the leading nation for engineering innovation and businesses